facebook/docusaurus/packages/docusaurus-logger/README.md

 - The `interpolate` function.
 It is a template literal tag.
 The syntax can be found below.
 - Logging functions.
 All logging functions can both be used as normal functions (similar to the `console.log` family, but only accepts one parameter) or template literal tags.
   - `info`: prints information.
-  - `warn`: prints a warning that should be payed attention to.
+  - `warn`: prints a warning that should be paid attention to.
   - `error`: prints an error (not necessarily halting the program) that signals significant problems.
   - `success`: prints a success message.
 - The `report` function.
 It takes a `ReportingSeverity` value (`ignore`, `log`, `warn`, `throw`) and reports a message according to the severity.